fatiando/harmonica/doc/user_guide/transformations.rst

 transformations to regular grids of gravity and magnetic fields located at a constant height.

-In order to apply these grid transformations, we first need a regular grid.
+In order to apply these grid transformations, we first need a **regular grid in Cartesians coordinates**.
 Let's download a magnetic anomaly grid over the Lightning Creek Sill Complex, Australia, readily available in :mod:`ensaio`.
 We can load the data file using :mod:`xarray`: